Kendrapara: Tourist Places

 Harihar Kshetra, Mahala is a famous temple situated at Mahala of Bangalpur GP in the Garadpur Block.

 "Sri Chhualia Shakti Peeth" is a tourist attraction and shrine in Pattamundai block.
 It is equidistant from the nearest towns of Kendrapara and Pattamundai (12 km).
 The attraction is surrounded by Sahada trees.
 Other trees like Kadamba, Krushnachuda, Panihenduli, Ashosth are also available here.
 Maa, the deity, takes nonvegetarian food offerings (bhoga) such as fish.
 However, meats and wine are strictly prohibited.
 Dola Melan, Raja, Panchuka, Biswasanti Mahayajnya, Asta Prahar Namayajnya are the main yearly festivals of this Peeth.

 Hukitola is a storm proof bunker constructed on Jamboo island by British, led by Captain Harris.
 It consists of 11 large size and 9 small size chambers.

 Eka Kula is a unique island in Kendrapara, which can be reached via bike during low tide and via boats from Jambu.

 There are many picnic spots in and around Kendrapara.
 Paradeep is a 20–30 km drive from Kendrapara.

 Most popular Udaya Giri & Ratna Giri is a 10–15 km drive from Kendrapara.
 Mainly Budhu Murti and Budhu pratima are conserved there.

 There also a picnic spot called Sakhi Bata situated near the Luna River.

 The Lord Mahaveer temple is located at new Chandan Pokhari, Ichhapur, Kendrapara.

 Pentha is situated in between the rivers Chitrotpala & Luna (Karandia).
 It's only 12 km from Kendrapara township and 5 km from Patkura.
 Direct buses are available from Cuttack to Pentha.
 The village is known for the Maa Sata Bhauni Temple (among the most ancient temples of Odisha), which is situated in the middle of the village, and Maa Kharakhai (Goddess Dhumabati), Gopinathjew Temple, Ram Mandir, Sarala Mandir, Tarini Temple, Hanumanjew Temple, and Nilakantheswar Temple.
 The Sandhha Nacha (in the memory of Sandha Raja of Kunjang Garh) is celebrated at Dola Purnima.
 The Rama Charita Manas & Parayan is celebrated for 9 days of every year on the occasion of Lord Hanuman's birthday.
 Pentha is also the birthplace of the poet and writer Kabibar Parida.

 Sialiaa is situated in the Rajkanika block.
 The main attraction of this village is that there are no doors in the houses of the villagers.

 Ma Patharakani Temple is situated at the SH-9A Main Road near Gogua Market, Jawahar Navodaya Vidyalaya, Kendrapara.
 It is situated between Kendrapara and Pattamundai.

 Education

 There are many schools and colleges in Kendrapara.
 Kendrapara Autonomous College, situated in Kendrapara town is the largest college of higher education in the district.
 Other institutions include Pattamundai College, Sailendra Narayan College in Rajkanika, and Kendrapara High School (the oldest high school in the district, established in 1863).
 The second oldest high school in the district is R. N. High School Rajkanika, which was established in the year 1918.
+Jamia Ashraful Uloom, an Islamic seminary established in 1937 and re-opened in 1984, is also located in the town and provides religious as well as general education.